Goodbye Mike – one year further on.

 They were soldiers, going on holiday to the Caspian Sea, who spoke quite good English, which was lucky, because Mike and I had nothing to offer but a smattering of Turkish.
 They took us to Tabriz, the first big city on our route – and the centre, apparently, of the Persian carpet business – where they bought us dinner and paid for us to stay the night at a local hotel.
 Such kindness from complete strangers has often been a feature of our lives as wandering musicians.

-And on the other side of the coin – a little further down the road we got a lift from two men describing themselves as businessmen.
+And then on the other side of the coin – a little further down the road we got a lift from two men describing themselves as businessmen.
 A friendly enough rapport seemed to have developed, but things took a turn for the worse when we got out.
 Attempting to retrieve our bags and instruments from the boot where they had been stowed, we found the boot-lid difficult to open, and were met by a series of gestures from the chaps, who were saying what sounded like “pull”.

 A poem by Bongo Mike, written in the Street Poetry style, but never published